NYUAD-Core-Bioinformatics/MIMI/docs/source/workflow.rst

 * This involves extracting compounds from either KEGG (for general biological samples) or HMDB (for human-specific metabolites) or manually create a custom database.
 * You can filter compounds by mass range using -l (lower limit) and -u (upper limit) parameters
-* The output is a TSV file containing compounds with their chemical formulas, IDs, and names
+* The output is a TSV file containing compounds with their chemical formulas(CF), Compound IDs(ID), and names(Name)
 * You can also create a custom database with specific compounds of interest

+See for more details: :ref:`step1-database-preparation-from-kegg-and-hmdb` :ref:`database-options`, :ref:`mass-range-filtering`, :ref:`custom-database-format`,

 Step2: Create cache files for faster matching
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~